How to Avoid Digital Entrepreneur Burnout: Tips from a Digital Wellness Coach

 The digital business (aka busyness) world can be extra noisy.
 There’s always something to do, read, watch, and keep up with.
 Working in the digital space means that we’re always connected—and open for constant disruptions.

-Being stuck in the digital realm makes it even harder to ignore the constant disruptions, which is why knowing how to manage them becomes pivotal to our sanity.
+Being stuck in the digital realm makes it even harder to ignore the constant disruptions.
+That’s why knowing how to manage them becomes pivotal to our sanity.
 We need to be mindful of how we spend our time online and what we allow to distract and disrupt us.

 Practicing mindfulness allows entrepreneurs to get the mental clarity and increased brain capacity needed to do their work—without being constantly disrupted.